savvysourcer/offline-sourcing/README.md

+Welcome to the Savvy Sourcer - Offline Sourcing Repository

 Yes, the web is an amazing resource to find people - from software engineers to marketing managers.

 But there's nothing like old school face to face networking.